 The Symbols that Trigger Fear

-The power of the symbol to trigger or manipulate thinking depends on the level of exposure to the propaganda.
+The power of the symbol to trigger or manipulate thinking depends on the level of indoctrination, belief in the typology and symbols.
 Therefore, religions focus on storytelling with symbolism.
-Stories can contain several symbols, and the constant repetition of these powerful themes bonds the person to the belief system.
+Stories can contain several symbols and the constant repetition of these powerful themes bonds the person to the belief system.
 This bonding often extends to the authority figures of the system.
 Once assimilation is complete, followers will adopt almost any ideas that the leaders want.
 They can mobilize people to act out in ways that defy logic and basic moral instinct.

 “You believe in a book that has talking animals, wizards, witches, demons, sticks turning into snakes, burning bushes, food falling from the sky, people walking on water, and all sorts of magical, absurd and primitive stories, and you say that we are the ones that need help?” ― Mark Twain